Last Updated on by Karl

 1. Ensure that Your Content Matches Your Headlines

 One of the biggest reasons why people don’t finish an article is because there is a disconnect between what the article promises and what it delivers.
-This usually happens when you make a bold statement in the title, but fail to back it up with your content.
-The problem can easily be solved by mentioning exactly what should the reader expect from the article.
+Disconnect usually happens when you make a bold statement in the title, but fail to back it up with your content.
+You can easily solve the problem by writing what should the reader expect from the article.

 For example, Brian Dean of Backlinko clearly states what a reader is going to learn in his blog posts:

 A reader who opens this post will have no ambiguity about the post content, and is thus, more likely to finish reading it.

 Similarly, this article on the Google AdWords help site tells you exactly what you’ll learn from it.
 Notice how it also matches up with the article title:

 2. Grab Attention with Your Introduction

 After the headline, the introduction is arguably the most important part of any piece of content.
 Lead is the part that hooks readers in – make it boring or unclear, and readers will drop off the page in seconds.